To search Eagle Mountain records, go to our advanced records search tool here

 Check out previous episodes of our monthly series, Living with Wildlife with Todd Black for more information about plant and animal life native to Eagle Mountain.

-Deer Migration Study
+Mule Deer Migration Corridor Map

 Here’s an opportunity to participate in Citizen Science. iNaturalist is a citizen science web page where members can help to identify species of flora and fauna in the area.
 Click here to see their list of possible flora and fauna in the area, join, and start adding your pictures and ID information to it if you’d like.
 This can be a fun family activity and helps to get kids outside doing fun activities, see Cedar Valley’s site here.
 Additionally, You can also download Utah’s official check list from the Utah Division of Wildlife Resources here.